 You can lubricate an antique blow torch with any common vegetable oil, sewing machine, or linseed oil.
 Alternatively, you can even use dry silicone or WD-40 lubes if you want.

 Antique blow torches are relatively easy to identify!
 All you need to do is see if they have those fuel tanks, valves, and hand pumps.
 If yes, dig in further and check their condition and brands to raise the value.
-And patent number stamps, logos, and styles will help you do this!
+Patent number stamps, logos, and styles will help you do this!